wilderbonsai/ioforge/src/pages/index.md

             style: secondary
       - title: Coaching and Mentoring
         content: >
-          We provide coaching and mentoring for teams and individuals, in order to foster lasting develop skills
+          We provide coaching and mentoring for teams and individuals, to develop and grow the skills necessary to proficiently and professionally build outstanding digital products.
         align: left
         image: images/Align-company-goals-.png
         image_alt: Feature 3 placeholder image